evertrust/horizon-helm/README.md

 - By default, a local MongoDB standalone instance will be spawned in your cluster, using the [`bitnami/mongodb`](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) chart.
 No additional configuration is required but it is not production ready.
 - If you want to use an existing MongoDB instance, provide the `externalDatabase.uri` value.
 The URI should be treated as a secret as it must include credentials.

-## Running behind a Docker proxy
+### Running behind a Docker registry proxy
 If your installation environment requires you to whitelist images that can be pulled by the Kubernetes cluster, you must whitelist the `registry.evertrust.io/horizon` image.

-Additionally, the chart may spawn a local MongoDB instance and always checks for a valid MongoDB connection with the `docker.io/bitnami/mongodb` image.
+Additionally, when configured to do so, the chart will spawn a local MongoDB instance with the `docker.io/bitnami/mongodb` image and check the database connectivity with the `docker.io/groundnuty/k8s-wait-for:v1.3` image.
-If you wish to skip the check, set `externalDatabase.waitForDatabase` to `false`.

 ## Parameters